Support NEFA's Work

 STOP LOGGING PUBLIC NATIVE FORESTS

 The NSW Government has established an Independent Forestry Panel (IFP) to make recommendations on the future of forestry sometime this year.
 This is the only chance we will have in this term of the Minns Government to get a commitment to end logging of public native forests.
 Public submissions have now closed, with over 1,600 submissions, most calling for an end to public native forest logging.
-The IFP have submitted their summary of submissions and presentations to a government steering committee who will consider this along with other inputs, it will then be up to the Government to make a decision, so it is important that we take the opportunity to make representations to the Premier and key ministers, and it is also worth lobbying your local member.
+In 2024 the IFP submitted their summary of submissions and presentations to a government steering committee who were meant to consider this along with other inputs, before making recommendations to the Government.
+The process went into hiatus thereafter, though has now bee restarted in a simplified form at the behest of the loggers.
+The loggers are asking for their Wood Supply Agreements (WSAs), which are due to expire in 2028, to be extended indefinitely (or for at least 5 years).
+WSA's guarantee minimum annual volumes of timber from public forests to sawmillers.
+They pay nothing for WSAs, yet if the committed volumes are not supplied then we have to pay the sawmillers compensation (we have already paid out over $13M in compensation, and owe them more because Forestry Corporation have have not been able to supply commitments any year since WSA's were last extended in 2023).
+It is important that we take the opportunity to make representations to the Premier and key ministers, and it is also worth lobbying your local member.
+If your local member is from the ALP please ask to meet them.

-Also see: NEFA Submission to the Independent Forestry Panel.
+Also see: NEFA Submission to the Independent Forestry Panel and Stopping logging of north-east NSW for 30by30

 If you want to make your views known: